Other Functions

 Result:

-Returns the name of the class that represents the data type of the column in RAM.
+Returns the internal name of the data type that represents the value.

 toColumnTypeName(value)